Who put Bella in the wych elm?

+In 1944, graffiti related to the mystery began to appear on the walls of nearby areas.
+The first, reading "Who put Luebella down the wych elm?", was found at Haden Hill Road, Old Hill, followed shortly by "Who put Bella down the wych elm, Hagley Wood?" on a wall in Upper Dean Street, Birmingham.
+Since the writing was too high to have been done by boys, they were taken seriously and provided investigators with several new leads for tracing who the victim could have been.
+Since at least the 1970s, similar graffiti have sporadically appeared on the Hagley Obelisk, near where the woman's body was discovered.
+The latest, dating from 1999, was modified to "Who put Bella in the witch elm?", favouring the witchcraft theory.
+Then in 2020, the "who" in white was overpainted in red with "hers", surmised by the Stourbridge News to be the name of a Birmingham graffiti artist.

 Discovery

-On 18 April 1943, four local boys (Robert Hart, Thomas Willetts, Bob Farmer and Fred Payne) were poaching or bird–nesting in Hagley Wood, part of the Hagley estate belonging to Lord Cobham near Wychbury Hill when they came across a large wych elm.
+On 18 April 1943, four local boys (Robert Hart, Thomas Willetts, Bob Farmer and Fred Payne) were poaching or bird-nesting in Hagley Wood, part of the estate belonging to Lord Cobham near Wychbury Hill, when they came across a large wych elm.
 Thinking the location to be a particularly good place to search for birds' nests, Farmer attempted to climb the tree to investigate.
 As he climbed, he glanced down into the hollow trunk and discovered a skull.
-At first he believed it to be that of an animal, but after seeing human hair and teeth, he realised that he had found a human skull.
+At first, he believed it to be that of an animal, but after seeing human hair and teeth, he realised that he had found a human skull.
 As they were on the land illegally, Farmer put the skull back and all four boys returned home without mentioning their discovery to anybody.
 However, on returning home, the eldest of the boys, Willetts, felt uneasy about what he had witnessed and decided to report the find to his parents.